 Following reporting by ProPublica and the Chicago Tribune on reports of unlawful isolated seclusion of students in Illinois school districts and special education providers, the Illinois State Board of Education took emergency action to end the use of isolated seclusion, expand data collection on instances of time-out and physical restraint, and investigate cases of seclusion.
-Please see below for a summary of the emergency rules and additional resources.
+Please see below for a summary of the emergency rules, proposed permanent rules and additional resources.

 Summary of ISBE Emergency Rules on Time Out and Physical Restraint